-The Scottish Community Link Worker Network is a new national network for primary care community link working in Scotland.
+The Scottish Community Link Worker Network is a national network for primary care community link working in Scotland.

 The aim of the network is to create a space for community link workers in primary care settings in Scotland to come together to share learning and to develop, network and support each other in order to improve outcomes for their patients and communities.